• Skip to main content

 repotting indoor plants

-5. What soil?
+5. What type soil?
 For most plants, use a soil that is light in weight and contains a lot of organic material.
 You want the soil to hold water and allow the roots to breath.
-Common components of potting soil are organic materials like peat moss or compost, perlite and/or vermiculite for air and drainage, sand and a slow release fertilizer.
+Common components of potting soil are organic materials, like peat moss or compost, perlite and/or vermiculite for air and drainage, sand and a slow release fertilizer.

 6. Filling the new pot.
 Put soil in the bottom of the pot and pack it down firmly, then put the plant in the pot and fill in the sides.
 Pack the sides down firmly as well.
 You don’t want the plant to settle down later and the pot is only half full with soil.